ahmed-mahmood-hanafy/med_appoint/README.md

 # exploring medical appointment data
-using pandas to explore the data and matplotlib to visualize it
+using pandas to explore the data including hypertension diabetes and alcoholism and matplotlib to visualize it